 As a songwriter, she writes the kind of music that could feel simplistic because it’s so instant – even if you don’t know the song at the start, you’ll know it 3 minutes later – but, as any pop fan knows, this is harder than it looks.
 Yukika’s songs are cleverly sophisticated in their easy, three-chord joy, with Godzilla-size hooks and inventively infectious vocal lines.
-If you can listen to latest single Flow Cytometry and not have it stuck in your head all day, you must’ve had some kind of vaccination against earworms because honestly, this is catchy, catchy stuff.
+If you can listen to the latest single Flow Cytometry and not have it stuck in your head all day, you must’ve had some kind of vaccination against earworms because honestly, this is catchy, catchy stuff.
 High contagion pop virus.

 Yukika’s stage presence is equally irresistible.
-With her anime blush make-up and endless supply of energy, she bounces around the stage with the kawaii factor turned up to 11.
+With her anime blush make-up and an endless supply of energy, she bounces around the stage with the kawaii factor turned up to 11.
 Swapping to an acoustic guitar a song called London and the bogglingly upbeat Everyday is a Beautiful Day, Yukika then took the audience through the sketchbook she’d been keeping over the last week, showing her drawings of all the things she’d experienced in London; Borough Market, Piccadilly Circus, Harrod’s, the local pub…!
 It’s always strange, as a Londoner, to see the city through the eyes of a visitor but seeing it through Yukika’s eyes made it seem momentarily a lot more delightful than it feels most of the time.
 It was a pleasure to spend half an hour in her colourful world and by the time she ended with Welcome To Japan, a wryly hyperactive ode to tourism, the crowd were all fist-pumping and chanting “JAPAN!
 JAPAN!” along with her.

 At the other end of the spectrum are Season of Ghosts, a band who will be of some interest to J-Metal enthusiasts despite none of their current members actually being Japanese.
 Flashback some eight years and frontwoman Sophia Aslanides was a member of seminal Japanese band Blood Stain Child, writing and performing on their 2011 masterpiece, Epsilon.
 After an acrimonious split with BSC and a spiral of personal and health problems, Sophia met Zombie Sam and together they formed Season Of Ghosts.
 Their debut album, The Human Paradox, was a natural development of the J-Metal sound but Sophia’s powerful, borderline-operatic vocals and Sam’s epic arrangements won them fans from a symphonic metal audience too.
 While they’ve largely been a studio project, the release of their second album (the aptly-named A Leap Of Faith) and the group’s relocation to the UK has meant they’re active as a live band too…